Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 Committed**.**

 100. Consider the following code: START TRANSACTION /transaction body/ COMMIT; ROLLBACK; What does Rollback do?

 It does nothing.
 Once a transaction has executed commit, its effects can no longer be undone by rollback.

+101. What are valid properties of the transaction?

+The characteristics of these four properties as defined by Reuter and Härder are as follows:---